Kenneth Jay Lane: Jewelry design

 In addition to his American establishment, Lane had boutiques in London and Paris.
 He created designs for Elizabeth Taylor, Diana Vreeland, and Audrey Hepburn, among many other high-profile clients.
 More recently in 2011, Britney Spears and Nicole Richie were seen wearing Lane jewelry.
 The Duchess of Windsor was rumoured to have been buried wearing one of his belts.
 Barbara Bush wore one of his three-strand faux pearl necklaces to her husband's inaugural ball.

-In 1993, the year Lane commemorated the 30th anniversary of his founding, The New York Times compared him to Coco Chanel for having successfully made faux jewelry chic, noting that unlike Chanel's wealthy clientele, his rather more affordable designs were accessible to a far wider audience.
+In 1993, the year Lane commemorated the 30th anniversary of the founding of his business, The New York Times compared him to Coco Chanel for having successfully made faux jewelry chic, noting that unlike Chanel's wealthy clientele, his rather more affordable designs were accessible to a far wider audience.
 He established a presence as a vendor of jewelry on the cable television home-shopping network QVC, his twice-a-month four-hour appearances in 1997 each taking $1.5 million.
 In 1998 the FIT Museum held a retrospective exhibition of Lane's jewelry from the 1960s to the late 1990s.

+Kenneth Jay Lane's designs continue to attract modern celebrities.
+Notable figures such as Lady Gaga, Rihanna, Miley Cyrus, and Katy Perry have incorporated Lane's creations into their distinctive styles.
+Other famous names, including Madonna, Sarah Jessica Parker, Cheryl Cole, Kyle Richards, Michelle Trachtenberg, and Mindy Kaling have also been spotted wearing Lane's jewelry.